Curriculum Guide · Courses

 J.D.
 Course 268 | 3 credit hours

 This course will explore the law and practice of remedies, the concrete outcome of every litigated case.
-The basic concepts, rules, and relative roles and availability of the major remedies — compensatory damages, injunctions, declaratory judgments, restitution, and punitive damages — will be examined.
+The basic concepts, rules, and relative roles and availability of the major remedies — compensatory damages, injunctions, declaratory judgments, restitution, and punitive damages — will be examined in commercial settings.
 In addition, the course will cover the practical and strategic aspects of seeking and resisting these forms of judicial relief.
-Remedies is a field particularly well suited to advocacy role-playing as plaintiff's counsel and defense counsel, and throughout this course students will be asked to think through remedies issues not only analytically but also strategically as in-class advocates.
-The course also includes "behind-the-scenes" studies of how cases in which the professor participated were litigated, as well as classroom presentations by a trial graphics consultant and an expert witness.
-Students considering practice in commercial litigation, as well as students who intend to pursue a transactions practice (where prospective remedies are often lurking in the background), may find the course valuable.
+Remedies is a field particularly well suited to advocacy role-playing as plaintiff's counsel and defense counsel, and students will be asked to think through remedies issues not only analytically but also strategically as in-class advocates.
+The course also includes "behind-the-scenes" studies of how cases in which the professor participated were litigated, as well as a classroom visit with an expert witness.
+Students considering practice in commercial litigation, as well as students who intend to pursue a transactions practice (where prospective remedies are often lurking in the background), will find the course valuable.
 Grades will be based on class participation and a final exam.